 I’ve been using the Lastpass browser plugin for a few years.
 It’s been invaluable.
 I work on a number of different projects – to the point where I have four Mailchimp and three Xero logins!
 Lastpass has enabled me to save passwords and create folders for the different organisations I work with.

 I can share key folders of logins, or individual logins with collaborators too.
 I can give them access to login as me.
 Lastpass auto fills in the login form, without them ever seeing my password.
 I can also revoke and reset these passwords at any time.
 It’s great for staff handovers – no lost passwords or lock-outs of important logins (huge thanks to The Suitcase Entrepreneur for telling me about this one!).

 Cost: Free for individuals.
 Enterprise accounts available too, and they offer a 30% discount for non-profits.

 You may have reached this blog via my Mailchimp post.
 I use it to send out my weekly newsletter updates and more.
 It’s simple to use, offers beautiful templates, and tells me how things are performing.

 Asana is a web and mobile application designed to help teams track their work.
 I love using Asana for my to-do lists in a calendar, list or board view and I can assign tasks to the right people too.
 I use Asana from everything from strategic plans to content calendars.
-Plus, you can turn on a cute message that gives you high-fives as you tick off your tasks too!
+Plus, you can turn on a cute message that gives you high-five unicorns as you tick off your tasks too!